-There were a hundred thousand organic clones made from the cells of Senju Hashirama in the vast cavern, growing and shifting beneath the unsuspecting earth.
-Kabuto looked down at them from the surface of the water he was standing on and cracked a sly smile.
+One hundred thousand organic clones made from the cells of Senju Hashirama grew in the vast cavern, rustling and shifting beneath the unsuspecting earth.
+Kabuto looked down at them from the water's surface and cracked a sly smile.

 Well, not entirely alone.
-He knelt down to the surface of the water to get a better look at what lurked underneath.
-The silence completely defied the sheer amount of life in this cave.
-Itachi and Nagato were standing behind him, still and silent as everything else, mindless puppets with blank eyes and vacant expressions.
-The one presence that Kabuto didn't take into account, however, was the one that was watching him with suspicion.
+He knelt down on the water to get a better look at what lurked below.
+The silence defied the sheer amount of life in this cave.
+The Reanimated bodies of Itachi and Nagato were standing behind him, still and silent as everything else, mindless puppets with blank eyes and vacant expressions.
+The one presence that Kabuto didn't take into account, however, was the one that watched him with suspicion.

 "What an incredible source of life energy.
 Hashirama was a really remarkable man," Kabuto murmured.

-The command was unspoken, but no less compelling.
-Kabuto inclined his head toward the stem of the great plant, and Nagato walked forward and laid his hands on it.
+Kabuto inclined his head toward the stem of the great plant, delivering a silent command, and Nagato walked forward and laid his hands on it.

 And what does he plan to do with that?
 Zetsu wondered.

-"Let's go," Kabuto said, Body Flickering away.
+"Let's go," Kabuto said, and flickered away.
 Itachi and Nagato followed behind him.

-Kabuto was pleased.
-The preparations were complete.
+It was harder than it sounded.
 If his theory was correct, this jutsu had the potential to utterly destroy the user.
 Time travel was a crime against the natural order of things, after all.
 As a rule, the past was meant to stay pressed and preserved between the pages of time and never opened again.

-And if he endangered the one he intended to drag out of the past, what of it?
+And if it endangered the one he intended to drag out of the past, what of it?

 "Oi, Naruto.
 Can you make a delivery for me, since you're done with that?"

-Naruto peered at Teuchi over the edge of his ramen bowl, out of which he was just slurping down the last of the broth.
+Naruto peered at Teuchi over the edge of his ramen bowl, slurping down the last of the broth.
 He set the bowl down with a loud, contented sigh and rubbed the back of his head.

 "I'd like to, gramps, but I'm supposed to be meeting Iruka-sensei here.
 He's running late, but..."